Britain unveils green plan for post-Brexit finance

 Mr Sunak told lawmakers that Britain's departure from the EU was "an opportunity to set out a new vision" for financial services.

-"The UK will issue our first ever sovereign green bond next year... helping to fund projects to tackle climate change and create green jobs across the country," he said.

-More green bonds will be issued if there is sufficient demand, the chancellor of the exchequer added.

-Mr Sunak also welcomed work by his Treasury department and the Bank of England to consider whether and how central banks could issue their own digital currencies as well as cash.
+He also welcomed work by his Treasury department and the Bank of England (BoE) to consider whether and how central banks could issue their own digital currencies, as well as cash.

-- 'New chapter' - "We are starting a new chapter in the history of financial services and renewing the UK's position as the world's pre-eminent financial centre," he added.

-"Our plans will ensure the UK moves forward as an open, attractive and well-regulated market, and continues to lead the world in pioneering new technologies and shifting finance towards a net zero future."
-The Bank of England welcomed the announcement, which came after the central bank laid out its own green initiative.

 BT is now on Telegram!